eProsima/Integration-Service-docs/docs/examples.rst

     $ cd <path_to_is_source>/examples/dynamic_types
     $ integration_service dyn_dyn_config_win.xml

-Once IS is running, both examples will start to communicate.
+Once IS is running, both examples will start the communication.

 .. image:: DynamicTypes.png
     :align: center